SureshNambi/DeBAM_Decoder_based_Approximate_Multiplier/README.md

 1. S. Nambi, U. A. Kumar, K. Radhakrishnan, M. Venkatesan and S. E. Ahmed, "DeBAM: Decoder Based Approximate Multiplier for Low Power Applications," in IEEE Embedded Systems Letters, doi: 10.1109/LES.2020.3045165. https://ieeexplore.ieee.org/document/9296261

-Please refer/cite this papers if you find this work useful for or in your research.
+Please refer/cite this paper if you find this work useful for or in your research.